Telewave UHF antenna evaluation-Notes, by Karl Shoemaker, AK2O

 Introduction

-The Author's place is on a plateau, with a 360° view and a 10-acre field for antenna R&D. In the background of the right picture is one of the structures for testing antennas; the other R-25 tower is not in view.
-For general "tests" the Author mounts the antenna to a fence post while using the vehicle for a power and RF transmitter source and a general "table" to spread equipment for this procedure.
-The metal fence can actually help make a ground plan with signal tests later.
-The watt meter can be nicely hung on the fence as well.
-Some of the following pictures are small to help dial-up folks, however are enlargeable by clicking on the center if you wish to examine one.
+The Author's place is on a plateau, with a 360° view and a 10-acre field for antenna research and development.
+In the background of the right picture is one of the structures for testing antennas; the other R-25 tower which is not in view.
+For general "tests" the Author mounts the antenna to the gate post while using the vehicle for a power and RF transmitter source and a general "table" to lay out test equipment for this procedure.
+The metal fence may help make a ground plan with signal tests later.
+The (linear) watt meter can be nicely hung on the fence as well.
+Log measurements are also performed for a more useful evaluation.
+Some of these pictures were taken during another brand of antenna, but give you a general idea on the setup.
+Some of them are small to help dial-up folks however, are enlargeable by clicking on the center if you wish to examine one.
 This page/document was quickly "thrown" together in one evening; it may be changed, later.

 The Research

-The HUB repeater that connects the out of town 80/20 coverage may have a bad antenna.
-It's an old Andrews out of commercial service and its been in SRG's operation for anther 15 years or so.
-Time to replace it.
-The Author did some research on his old supplier of Sinclair, however learned their prices increase out of hand, therefore, checked into other brands.
-Telewave came to mind, so they were contacted.
-They provided excellent email and telephone response and support.
-When come time to decided on which model the Sales person connected a conference with the factory engineer to verify this would be a good choice for the type of service needed.
+The SRG Hub repeater that connects the out of town 80/20 coverage may have a bad antenna.
+It's an old Andrews out of commercial service and its been in SRG's operation for another 15 years or so.
+Therefore, it's time to replace it.
 The two main criteria was the length needed to be about 20 foot (for mounting top and bottom) and good gain, because one of the link paths was 156 miles.
-Doug, N7BFS offered to pay for the antenna, so with shipping he spent about $1K on the package.
-Since we planned on the major/annual trip in two weeks the company said they could make that deadline.
-They exceeded it by a week so the new antenna arrived in good condition.
+The cost was about $1,000 on the package.
+The antenna arrived in good condition.
 Shipped inside the usual cardboard "tube", it was carefully unpacked and temporarily mounted on the Author's testing area on the fence post out front.

-The antenna was supplied with a "pigtail" N-N jumper, therefore, was installed as part of the test.
+The antenna was supplied with a "pigtail" (jumper) terminated with a N-male therefore, was installed as part of the test.
 Normally the upper part of the tail (inside the base of the antenna) is taped ahead so to avoid this task on the 100 foot tower.
-In the permanent installation an outer mastic pad is layered over the base coat of the Scotch "88" tape layer for superior sealing.
-Just as a side note, improper sealing against water is the best way to "kill" a good installation over a short time in the winter.
-You can see the label specified the frequency coverage of "430-475" MHz.
+In the permanent installation an outer mastic pad is layered over with a layer of Scotch "88" tape layer for superior sealing.
+Just as a side note, improper sealing against water is one good way to "kill" an installation over a season.

 The tests